pyrmont/testament/api.md

 (== x y)
 ```

-Return true if the arguments are equivalent
+Returns true if the arguments are equivalent

 The arguments are considered equivalent for the purposes of this function if
 they are of equivalent types and have the same structure.
 Types are equivalent